Information for Fund Managers

 - We model the fund’s performance against key benchmarks, indices and the performance of peer funds.
 We try to identify correlations if they exist.
 We capture portfolio breakdowns as provided by the manager, review underlying investments to support analysis of a fund’s regional and industry exposures and provide trends in a graphical format.
 We also review underlying investments to support our analysis of a fund’s strengths and issues.
 We model AUM and fee trends and, for some clients, perform fee reconciliations.

 - We obtain information concerning the manager and key individuals from various sources, including fund documents, surveys and interviews.
-Information obtained may include sensitive personal data (see “Personal Data / Privacy Notice” at the end of this document for further information).
+Information obtained may include special category data and criminal records data (see “Personal Data / Privacy Notice” at the end of this document for further information).
 We also check the manager and names of key individuals against regulatory, legal, subscription and media databases (e.g., SEC, FCA, Bloomberg, Complinet, PACER, LexisNexis) to confirm matters, such as any regulatory registrations, regulatory status and history, litigation and disciplinary records, and to identify issues and information that may have an impact on our clients’ investment decisions.
 In some cases, we may seek explanation or clarification from the manager or the individual.
-Information from these searches and enquiries may be included in the reports we provide to our clients.
+Information from these searches and enquiries may be included in the reports we provide to our clients and selected prospective clients.

 - We interview the COO, CFO, CCO, CTO and other key individuals involved in the middle and back office operations of the manager.
 The focus is on operations, systems and staffing, and our analysts may ask to examine certain documents and processes.